Deepcrawl is now Lumar. Read more.

 Senior Content Lead at Lumar

-Sharon is Lumar's Senior Content Lead.
+Sharon McClintic is the Senior Content Lead at Lumar.
 With a background that bridges both business strategy and creative writing, she’s enthusiastic about bringing an editorial mindset to B2B communications.
-She holds an MBA in marketing, an MA in creative writing, and undergraduate degrees in journalism and literature and brings 12+ years of experience in marketing and writing to her current role.
-When not writing or editing work by an excellent team of contributors, she’s often listening to (and making) podcasts, reading, or re-watching old episodes of Poirot.
-You can connect with her on LinkedIn.
+She holds an MBA in marketing, an MA in creative writing, and undergraduate degrees in journalism and literature, alongside 12+ years of marketing experience in both the US and UK.
+When not writing (or editing work by an excellent team of contributors), she’s often listening to (and making) podcasts, reading widely, or re-watching old episodes of Poirot.
+You can connect with her here on LinkedIn.

 Newsletter